inaka/shotgun/README.md

 **IMPORTANT:** When you are done using the shotgun connection remember to close it with `shogtun:close/1`.

+### HTTP Secure Requests

+It is possible to tell shotgun to use SSL by providing the atom `https` as the third argument when creating a connection with to the `open` function.
+Just like when performing regulst HTTP requests it is also necessary to specify a port.
+HTTPS servers typically listen for connections on port 443 and this will be the most likely value you'll need to use.

 ### Basic Authentication

 If you need to provide basic authentication credentials in your requests, it is